sdaqo/anipy-cli/README.md

 - Binge Mode to watch a range of episodes back-to-back.
 - Seasonal Mode to bulk download or binge watch the latest episodes of animes you pick
 - MAL Mode: Like seasonal mode, but uses your anime list at [MyAnimeList.net](https://myanimelist.net/)
-- (**Optional**) Search [MyAnimeList](https://myanimelist.net/) for animes in specific seasons.
+- (**Optional**) Search GoGo for animes in specific seasons.
 Available for the download cli, seasonal mode and MAL mode.
 Turn it off with -o flag.
 - (**Optional**) Discord Presence for the anime you currently watch.
 This is off by default, activate it in the config (-c)
 - (**Optional**) Ffmpeg to download m3u8 playlists, may be more stable but is slower than internal downloader.